eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

         });
 ```

-The `killswitch` will be used to stop the programm execution.
+The `killswitch` will be used to stop the program execution.

 Let's translate it into a story again: "Take the data and then if this succeeds, work with the sample, or else if an
-error other than `NO_CHUNK_AVAILABLE` occured, print the string 'Error receiving chunk.'"
-Of course you don't need to
+error other than `NO_CHUNK_AVAILABLE` occurred, print the string 'Error receiving chunk.'"
+Of course, you don't need to
-take care about all cases, but it is advised to do so.
+take care of all cases, but we advise doing so.

 In the `and_then` case the content of the sample is printed to the command line: